 Annick Mahnert studied film production at the NYFA and worked as a production assistant at Roger Corman’s Concorde-New Horizons.
 Back in Switzerland, she went on to work in distribution and programming at 20th Century Fox, Warner Bros., Pathé Cinémas and Frenetic Films and worked at Maximage Filmproduktion as a production assistant.

 Early 2012 she moved to Paris to join the renowned sales agency Celluloid Dreams, handling sales and acquisitions.
-Since 2013, she is working as a freelance producer, acquisitions consultant and festival programmer and is an expert at the Austrian Film Institute and the Swiss Federal Office of Culture for film funding, a programmer at the Sitges Fantastic Film Festival and the Director of International Programming at Fantastic Fest in Austin.
+Since 2013, she is working as a freelance producer, acquisitions consultant and festival programmer.
+She is an expert at the Austrian Film Institute and the Swiss Federal Office of Culture for film funding, a programmer at the Sitges Fantastic Film Festival and the Director of International Programming at Fantastic Fest in Austin.
 In April 2020, Mahnert became the Executive Director at the Frontières Co-Production Market, the leading industry initiative for genre film professionals.
 Organised by the Fantasia International Film Festival, Frontières produces 3 annual events: an International Co-Production Market, a Finance & Packaging Forum, & the Frontières Platform in Cannes.